Monday's Sports Transactions

 |National Hockey League

-DETROIT RED WINGS — Placed C Dylan Larkin on seven-day injured reserve.
-Assigned LW Drew Miller to Grand Rapids (AHL).
+DETROIT RED WINGS — Assigned F Drew Miller to Grand Rapids (AHL).

 OTTAWA SENATORS — Signed F Zack Smith to a four-year contract extension through the 2020-21 season.